-- A total power minimization RA problem (i.e., this objective leads to a low total interference power leakage in general) is formulated subject to the constraint on transmit power, harvested energy, interference temperature, user's SINR and PS coefficient.
+- A total power minimization RA problem (i.e., this objective leads to a low total interference power leakage in general) is formulated subject to the constraint on transmit power, harvested energy, interference temperature, user's signal-to-interference-plus-noise ratio (SINR) and PS coefficient.
 The transmit power and PS design are jointly optimized to reduce the energy consumption for prolonging the lifetime of wireless networks. - The relationship between the user's SINR and the harvested energy is analyzed to reflect the impact of PS coefficient on the available transmit power.
 Under perfect CSI, the nonconvex problem is firstly decomposed into the problem with the low-harvested energy and the one with the high-harvested energy, which are transformed into the convex problem and resolved with closed-form solutions.
 Under spherical channel uncertainties, the robust RA problem is converted into a convex one by using the worst-case approach.
 The robust sensitivity is also deduced. - We further propose a distributed RA algorithm for the ease of information exchange among different users.
-Compared with centralized algorithm which requires more dedicated computation resources and overhead during communication, our algorithm is more suitable for low-power and small devices such as IoTs. - Simulation results show that the proposed algorithm has good convergence and robustness by comparing with the robust RA algorithm without SWIPT and the non-robust RA algorithm with SWIPT.
+Compared with centralized algorithm which requires more dedicated computation resources and overhead during communication, our algorithm is more suitable for low-power and small devices such as Internet of Things (IoTs).